HMS Petard (G56): Home and more repairs

 In late July Petard escorted a convoy from the Seychelles to Aden.
 She was then instructed to sail alone for Britain; most of the crew had not been home for over two years.
 Just after passing through a strangely quiet Suez Canal, Petard sighted and recovered the crew, complete with hand baggage, of the American Liberty ship Samslarnia in the eastern Mediterranean.
-The freighter had been torpedoed, but had not sunk.
+The freighter had been torpedoed but had not sunk.
 Part of her cargo was silver bullion.
 After an overnight stop in Plymouth, Petard arrived in Portsmouth on 16 August 1944 bearing a total of 49 patches on her hull.

 Following repairs and refit in dry dock, Petard set out for the naval base at Scapa Flow with a new crew in early 1945.
-En route she had 13 ASDIC contacts with German U-boats in the Irish Sea, firing patterns of depth charges without result.
+En route she had 13 Asdic contacts with German U-boats in the Irish Sea, firing patterns of depth charges without result.
 Leaving the 'Flow', she was in transit to meet a Russian convoy, but diverted into dry-dock at North Shields to rectify damage to her propeller which had apparently been caused by her own depth charges.
 While she was there the war in Europe ended, but Petard had not finished yet.
 She was heading for the Far East once more.
 On her way out of the Clyde she passed surrendered U-boats.

 The Far East, part two

 Petard went into dry dock once more in Alexandria before passing through the Suez Canal, arriving in Trincomalee back at full war readiness.
 In Operation Zipper, the planned re-occupation of Malaya, Petard was to be point ship.
 The Japanese surrender, following the atomic bombings of Hiroshima and Nagasaki, meant that such operations would not be necessary.
 Despite their capitulation, it was not clear that all the Japanese forces would obey the surrender order, or indeed, knew about it.
-As a result, ships like Petard maintained a high state of readiness.
-That caution seemed to be justified when, a week after VJ (Victory over Japan) day, the second 'yellow' air raid warning of the day was shown to be for a solitary Japanese reconnaissance machine, which flew off when approached by nearby carrier-borne aircraft.
+Ships like Petard maintained a high state of readiness.
+That caution seemed to be justified when, a week after Victory over Japan Day, the second 'yellow' air raid warning of the day was shown to be for a solitary Japanese reconnaissance machine, which flew off when approached by nearby carrier-borne aircraft.